Car Finance Explained: Your Car Finance Options

 How does Hire Purchase work?

-Hire Purchase, or HP, is considered the simplest type of car finance – which is why it’s so popular.
+A Hire Purchase agreement, or HP, is considered the simplest type of car finance deal – which is why it’s so popular.
 It allows you to spread the cost of the car, plus interest, across a set period of time.
+With a Hire Purchase agreement, an initial deposit is not always necessary.

-With Hire Purchase, a deposit is not always necessary.
-However, it is worth bearing in mind that a deposit will bring down the balance, limiting the amount of interest incurred and reducing the monthly payments.
-Many people trade in their old car to provide a deposit.
+However, it is worth bearing in mind that deposit contributions will bring down the balance, limiting the amount of interest incurred for lower monthly payments.
+Many people trade in their old car to provide a deposit for new car hire purchase.

 Hire Purchase pros and cons